pepijn/pepijn.github.io/projects.md

 a month before the official launch in the Netherlands.
 Designing and building our data warehouse is now my primary task, although I started as a 'workflow developer' (PDF/XML conversion).
 After my first year I returned to university in April 2015.
-I still work part-time as a freelancer.
+From that point on I worked part-time until August 2015.

 ![Blendle Team](/images/blendle_team.jpg)